 SCAMS RISK : HIGH

-Numerous scam risks exist in Rome, from “gold ring” tricks, fake petitions, credit card and ATM fraud.
+Numerous scam risks exist in Rome, from “gold ring” tricks, fake petitions, credit cards, and ATM fraud.
 There have been reports that many tourists were deceived by the counterfeit European currency, so pay attention to the notes you receive in change.
-Spiked food or drink is a frequent scam in Rome, particularly around Termini station, tourist areas such as the Colosseum, and in bars and cafes near Campo dei Fiori and Piazza Navona.
-The aim of this scam is to take money from the victim.
+Spiked food or drink is a frequent scam in Rome, particularly around Termini station, tourist areas such as the Colosseum, and in bars and cafes near Campo Dei Fiori and Piazza Navona.
+This scam aims to steal money from the victim.
 In some cases, victims have even been sexually assaulted.

 WOMEN TRAVELERS RISK : LOW

-Rome is a heaven for solo female travelers, since there have not been incidents of serious assault against foreign women.
+Rome is heaven for solo female travelers since there have not been incidents of serious assault against foreign women.

 So...
 How Safe Is Rome Really?

-- Visas - Italy is party to the Schengen Convention, which means that people from many European countries can enter Italy without a visa if they stay less than 90 days.
-For visa and other entry requirements you can contact the nearest Embassy of Italy or visit their website.
+- Visas - Italy is a party to the Schengen Convention, which means that people from many European countries can enter Italy without a visa if they stay less than 90 days.
+For visa and other entry requirements, you can contact the nearest Embassy of Italy or visit their website.

-- Currency - The greater city, the major costs is the normal situation around the world , as well as in Italy.
+- Currency - The greater the city, the major costs are the normal situation around the world, as well as in Italy.
 Rome is not too expensive, but you will need at least 70 Euros daily.